 The previous 5 conferences held in San Francisco have made a large difference in a lot of lives of the alcoholics who have been fortunate enough to attend.
 The committee wants to extend a giant THANK YOU to everyone who has donated their time and money to make this possible.
 We have been able to donate $18,599 to the San Francisco Central Office.

 In 2023 we moved to a beautiful brand new venue in San Jose, CA. Redemption Church graciously invited us into their facility and offered us an incredible space with an abundance of free parking.
 Our main speaker was James D. from Malibu, and who shared a powerful message of the importance of carrying the message of Alcoholics Anonymous no matter where you are in the world.
 James shared his experience with the steps, starting meetings in a different country and the power of the fellowship of AA.
 The Conference continues to be a beacon of hope for all those who attend, contribute, and are of service.
 Members from Alcoholics Anonymous both local and distant were able to share an unforgettable experience with unity, service and recovery.
 The conference was able to contribute $8,025.00 to the Santa Clara County Central Office AA, making it the most successful year to date.

 The committee is hard at work planning for the 2024 Conference, and were able to keep the same beautiful new venue in San Jose.
 Earl H. from Scottsdale, AZ. will be coming to share on Saturday night in the Main Sanctuary.
 We also have Jeffrey N. from Novato, CA, Clare B. from Sacramento and Leslie K. from Modesto coming to donate their time and share their message of AA.
 We hope to see you there!

 Congratulations Sobriety by the Bay Participants!!!

-Due to your effort and enthusiasm, we were able to donate $7,800 last year!
+Due to your effort and enthusiasm, we were able to donate $8,025 last year to SCC Central Office!

 2021: Pandemic cancelled conference